 In the business world, the bandwagon effect translates to social proof, or testimonials and reviews.
 People will rely on reviews to confirm that it’s “safe” to proceed and that others are having positive experiences.

-One of the easiest ways to eliminate risk and increase completed sales is by offering money-back guarantees or any other guarantees that will instill trust on the customer’s end.
+One of the easiest ways to eliminate risk and increase completed transactions is by offering money-back guarantees or any other guarantees that will instill trust on the customer’s end.